 - 2 large lemons

 - 20 to 30 fresh mint leaves, no stems (about 7 grams or so)

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- 1/2 tsp sweet paprika
+- ½ teaspoon sweet paprika

-- 1 lb salmon fillet, cut into 4 equal pieces
+- 1 lb salmon fillet cut into 4 equal pieces

 - Kosher salt and black pepper

-- Cook's Tip #2 Grilled Salmon Option: If you prefer to grill the salmon fillets, it's best to keep the skin on.
+- Cook's Tip #2: Grilled Salmon Option.
+If you prefer to grill the salmon fillets, it's best to keep the skin on.
 Heat an outdoor gas grill on high (grill is ready when you can hold your hand one inch above the grates for only 1 to 2 seconds.)
-Spray or brush grates generously with oil (this is important so that the salmon does not stick.)
-Brush salmon fillets well with extra virgin olive oil and arrange them on hot grill, skinless side down first (this way, they’ll get some nice grill marks while the fish is still firm.)
+Spray or brush the grates well with oil (this is important so that the salmon does not stick.)
+Brush the salmon fillets well with extra virgin olive oil and arrange them on the hot grill skinless side down first (this way, they’ll get some nice grill marks while the fish is still firm.)
 Close the grill lid.
 Cook 1-3 minutes on the first side, depending on how thick the fillets are.
 DO NOT move the salmon fillets until ready to turn them over.
 Look for grill marks on the fish, and where the fish is closest to the grill, you should see a small layer of opaque (cooked) flesh.
 Using tongs and a metal spatula, carefully turn the fish over so it is now skin-side down.
 Now, turn heat down to medium.
 Close the grill lid.
 Cook for another 2-5 minutes, again depending on the thickness of the fillets.
 Salmon is ready when it is barely opaque throughout.

 - Leftovers?
 It's best to store the baked salmon and salad in separate air-tight containers in the fridge and use within 2 to 3 days.